 Lily Cameron, Webmaster & Admin

 Lily Cameron is an emerging writer from the inner west, Sydney.
-She is currently editor-in-chief for UTS’ student publication Vertigo, where she is completing a creative writing degree.
+She is currently an editor for the UTS Writers’ Anthology, where she is completing a creative writing degree.
+Her writing has appeared in Voiceworks, The Brag, Filter, and elsewhere.

 Holly Friedlander Liddicoat, Poetry Reader